snarkipus/zero2axum/README.md

 - pretty straight forward - only some minor errata around the `fake` crate and using `Arbitrary` ... no longer using rng as a trait, now it uses a struct - there's a link to the issue in the source

+## Chapter 7
+### 7.2.2.2 Connection Pooling
+> ... most HTTP clients offer connection pooling: after the first request to a remote server has been completed, they will keep the connection open (for a certain amount of time) and re-use it if we need to fire off another request to the same server, therefore avoiding the need to re-establish a connection from scratch.

+>`reqwest` is no different - every time a Client instance is created reqwest initialises a connection pool under the hood.

+>To leverage this connection pool we need to reuse the same Client across multiple requests.
+It is also worth pointing out that Client::clone does not create a new connection pool - we just clone a pointer to the underlying pool.

+### 7.2.2.3 How to Reuse the same `reqwest::Client` in ~~`actix-web`~~ `Axum`
+> To re-use the same HTTP client across multiple requests in actix-web we need to store a copy of it in the application context - we will then be able to retrieve a reference to Client in our request handlers using an extractor (e.g. actix_web::web::Data).

+How do?

+#### Option 1:
+> Derive the Clone trait for EmailClient, build an instance of it once and then pass a clone to app_data every time we need to build an App

+#### Option 2:
+> Wrap EmailClient in actix_web::web::Data (an Arc pointer) and pass a pointer to app_data every time we need to build an App - like we are doing with PgPool:

+Which one?

+> If EmailClient were just a wrapper around a Client instance, the first option would be preferable - we avoid wrapping the connection pool twice with Arc.
+This is not the case though: EmailClient has two data fields attached (base_url and sender).
+The first implementation allocates new memory to hold a copy of that data every time an App instance is created, while the second shares it among all App instances.
+That’s why we will be using the second strategy.